binance/binance-spot-api-docs/rest-api.md

     * DAY => D
 * `intervalNum` describes the amount of the interval.
 For example, `intervalNum` 5 with `intervalLetter` M means "Every 5 minutes".
 * The `/api/v3/exchangeInfo` `rateLimits` array contains objects related to the exchange's `RAW_REQUESTS`, `REQUEST_WEIGHT`, and `ORDERS` rate limits.
 These are further defined in the `ENUM definitions` section under `Rate limiters (rateLimitType)`.
-* A 429 will be returned when either request rate limit or order rate limit is violated.
+* Requests fail with HTTP status code 429 when you exceed the request rate limit.

 ## IP Limits
 * Every request will contain `X-MBX-USED-WEIGHT-(intervalNum)(intervalLetter)` in the response headers which has the current used weight for the IP for all request rate limiters defined.